microsoft/vscode-docker/README.md

 * IntelliSense (completions) on image names from Dockerhub.com
 * Linting (errors and warnings) for dockerfile files
 * Command Palette (F1) integration for the most common Docker commands (e.g. Build, Push)
+* Deploy images to the cloud by running the Azure CLI in a container

 ## Generating Dockerfile, docker-compose.yml, and docker-compose.debug.yml
 ![dockerfile](images/generateFiles.gif)